tsujan/FeatherPad/README_OS2.md

 any output on the command line.
 If you want to see the help or version strings on the command line, you have to redirect the output, e.g. 'featherpad -h | tee'.

-* The Qt5 port seems to have trouble to recognize OS/2 native path names like c:\config.sys, when called by application parameter, e.g. by WPS object.
+* The Qt5 port seems to have trouble to recognize OS/2 native path names beginning with a drive name like c:\config.sys, when called by application parameter, e.g. by WPS object.
 If you prepend 'file:' to the file name, e.g. 'featherpad file:c:\config.sys', FeatherPad will accept the file.
-If you use Unix style path names like '/@unixroot/config.sys', the recognition will work as expected.
+If you use path names like '\config.sys' not beginning with a drive name, the recognition will work as expected.

 ## Miscellanea